-The Cisco Unified Communications Manager (CUCM) and Certification Authority Proxy Function (CAPF) information that is shown on the Security page is only relevant for video systems that are registered to CUCM.
+The information on this page is only relevant for video systems that are registered to a Cisco Unified Communications Manager (CUCM).

-The web interface can be used to delete an existing Certificate Trust List (CTL) that is stored on the video system.
-Normally, you will not delete the old CTL file, but there are a few cases when you will need to delete it.
+The web interface can be used to delete existing trust lists (CTL and ITL) that are stored on the video system.
+Normally, you will not delete the old CTL and ITL files, but there are a few cases when you will need to delete them.

-For more information about CUCM, CAPF and trust lists, read the Administering TC Endpoints on CUCM guide available on the Cisco web site.
+For more information about CUCM and trust lists, read the Administering TC Endpoints on CUCM guide available on the Cisco web site.